How to dispute a credit card transaction.

 - The transaction has appeared twice.

-However, before you dispute with us we recommend you talk to the merchant first, and they may be able to clear things up more quickly.
+However, before you dispute a credit card transaction with us we recommend you talk to the merchant first, and they may be able to clear things up more quickly.

 We can't help when